 - BR BR1.
 We can not have an idea of a primary quality without ideas of secondary qualities which accompany it. - BR2.
-So, wherever the secondary qualities are, the primary are. - BR3.
+So wherever the secondary qualities are, the primary are. - BR3.
 Secondary qualities are only in the mind. - BRC.
-So, the primary qualities are mental, too.
+So, the primary qualities are mental.

-To repeat, Berkeley considers as objects those things that we see, hear, smell, touch, and taste.
+To repeat, Berkeley take objects to be those things that we see, hear, smell, touch, and taste.